You found our list of unspoken holiday party do’s and don’ts.

 DO: Plan games, activities, and entertainment

 Organizing a party involves more than getting a venue and providing food.
 Do not leave it up to chance that guests will amuse themselves all evening.
 Instead, plan entertainment such as performances, activities, games, and contests to occupy the time.
-The trick to hosting a good holiday party is to balance open mingling and free time with structured activities such as raffles, trivia, and holiday icebreakers.
+The trick to hosting a good holiday party is to balance open mingling and free time with structured activities such as fun work raffles, trivia, and holiday icebreakers.

 DO: Fit the party to your staff